Nick Schieffer Don Johnsen

 The 24 hour help line is available so students and parents can report any suspicious activity, crimes or any concerns at any time.

-You may also e-mail the SRO with information, email@example.com
+You may also e-mail the SROs with information, email@example.com or firstname.lastname@example.org

 A Message for Parents